DmsDoumani/knes381website.github.io/_posts/2020-02-28-test-markdown.md

 Our program is tailored to your specific needs, with a personalized treatment plan that focuses on your individual goals and concerns.

 #### 2) Multidisciplinary & Experienced Professionals
 Our team of experienced professionals has extensive knowledge in treating sciatica and will guide you through every step of the process.
-Moreover, our rehabiltioation team consists of speacialsts with variable rehab backgrounds such as physical therapy, occupational therapists , massage therapists , nutritonsists, virtual counsellors, and much more to help you improve holisitcally.
+Moreover, our rehabiltioation team consists of speacialsts with variable rehab backgrounds such as physical therapists, occupational therapists , massage therapists , nutritonsists, virtual counsellors, and much more to help you improve holisitcally.

 #### 3) Holisitc Approach To Treatment
 Our rehabilitation program takes a holistic approach, addressing not just the physical symptoms of sciatica but also the mental and emotional aspects of recovery.